One of my favorite Young Life traditions is waking kids up before school with a video camera.

 - Don’t necessarily pick the kids who are always on stage at club.
 Give some other kids a chance to shine.

 - But do pick kids who are fairly well known at school.
-Kids talk and word will spread that “Big Joe” got woken up with a leaf blower and video camera by his Young Life leaders this morning and they’re going to show the video at club.
+Kids talk and word will spread that “Big Joe” got woken up with a leaf blower by his Young Life leaders this morning and they’re going to show the video at club.

 - Select siblings and get twice the bang for your buck.
 This only works if they share a room or have rooms far apart in their house.
 The wakeup is loud and usually will wake up the other sibling while you are waking the first one.
 If this is probable, get one sibling in on it ahead of time and have them help you wake up their brother or sister.